isgeles/DDPG_HER_Robot/README.md

 - Deep Deterministic Policy Gradient (DDPG)
 - DDPG with Hindsight Experience Replay (DDPG+HER)

 My Bachelor's Thesis about RL and Hindsight Experience Replay can be viewed [here](https://drive.google.com/file/d/1ayOb9t2dB-XccyOEDicSLH-0CBFeeaDr/view).
+The results for different seeds, its plotting methods and a demo jupyter notebook of trained agents are available on the _results_ branch.

 ### Environments